SeongBeomLEE/SeongBeomLEE/README.md

 #### 3. Skills and Experiences
 - Search and Recommendation Modeling for Information Retrieval
 - Instruction Tuning with Large Language Model
-- Speed Up Training for Large Language Model wtih Megatron-LM
+- Speed Up Training for Large Language Model wtih Megatron-LM and torchtune
 - Development of LLMOps Tool
 - Development of Data Annotation Tool for Instruction Tuning